Code-Institute-Submissions/chikos96-shell-shock-memory-game_JuneResub/README.md

 ### User stories
 - As a user, I want to be able to click all the cards.
-- As a user, I want to be able to get some scores.
 - As a user, I want to be able to see how much time did i match my cards.
 - As a user, I want to play the game again.
 - As a user, i want to understand easily about the functionality of the game.